dnsimple/dnsimple-support/content/articles/announcement-legacy-ip-addresses.md

 ## What do you need to do?

-* Review any domains you own, either at DNSimple or any third party registrar, and update/adequate any DNS records pointing to the deprecated IP addresses to use the current suggested list of IP addresses.
+* Review any domains you own, either at DNSimple or any third party registrar, and update/adequate any DNS records pointing to the deprecated IP addresses to use the current  list of suggested IP addresses.

 * For domains in your DNSimple account that are using vanity name servers but are not registered with DNSimple, change the delegation to the default DNSimple name servers at your current registrar, and disable the vanity name servers feature.

+## Have more questions?

+If you have any questions about this discontinuation or the action you need to take, [contact support](https://dnsimple.com/feedback), and we'll be happy to help.